aidamian/MADDPG_Tennis/REPORT.md

       }
 ```

+For the above grid-search a mini-framework has been developed consisting in a dictionary-to-iterations expander as well as a iteration parameters generator.
+The dictionary contains the exact definition of the `MADDPGEngine` object initialization parameters.

 >_*Important note*: the purpose of the grid-search was not to find a actual solution but to find a set of hyperparmeters that assure a very good convergence.
 That is why for the grid search procedure we only called the training method of the multi-agent engine once after each episode._